 Concerned nurses and providers may anonymously nominate a patient for review by the Complex Pain Committee.
 This is done by placing a sticker in one of the "complex patient binders" located at triage or the physician workstation.
 (Binders are secured to protect patient privacy.)
 Committee review.

 The providers of the Complex Pain Committee review the charts and prescription history of referred patients.
 Patients may be selected for the Complex Pain Program if they demonstrate:

 - ED visits for exacerbation in the past six months

 - Narcotics prescriptions written by different physicians (as identified through the Illinois controlled substance database.)

-PCP designation.
 Within 30 days, the patient must name a PCP of record who will manage their chronic pain.
 (An ED social worker assists them as needed with identifying appropriate providers and making appointments.)
+Care plan.

 - Current providers